Mark L. Richard, Q.C.

 Executive Director, Law Society of New Brunswick

 Fredericton, NB E3C 1N8 via email: [email protected]

 RE: TRINITY WESTERN UNIVERSITY SCHOOL OF LAW

-The Law Society of British Columbia (LSBC) has decided to review the issue of whether it will permit graduates of Trinity Western University’s (TWU) proposed school of law to acquire membership in the LSBC, to practice law within the requirements of the rules of the Professional Conduct Handbook.
+The Law Society of New Brunswick (LSNB) has decided to review the issue of whether it will permit graduates of Trinity Western University’s (TWU) proposed school of law to acquire membership in the LSNB, to practice law within the requirements of the LSNB Code of the Professional Conduct.
 In that regard, I have a series of questions to which I would appreciate reply.

 To establish a framework for my questions, I will outline the context in which they are asked through a brief reflection on my understanding of the law and the status of the TWU law school proposal.